faerryn/ur/README.md

 ## Drop-in replacement
 Instead of typing `ur zig` or using an alias (which is undetectable by some build tools), you can install a symlink or shell script shim.
-You can still specify a version with `zig SPEC ...`.
+Ur will detect its own `argv[0]` being a valid SPEC and download and shim to the appropriate tool.

 ```bash
 ln -s ur "$HOME/.local/bin/zig"
 ```

-## Ziggurat
+## Ziggurat of Ur

 A ziggurat, probably not written in Zig.